Zaldas/SkillchainCalc/README.md

 &ensp;&ensp;i.e. 2 only shows tier 2 and 3 skillchains.
 &ensp;&ensp;1 or empty is default all.
 &ensp;[both] is optional keyword to calculate skillchains in both directions
 &ensp;Optional arguments have no order
+&ensp;Optional arguments will use default values if not explicitly stated

 Example: -- Results of Picture
 &ensp;/scc katana h2h both 2